RisingYT/bluewave-repo/README.md

 # bluewave
-Your average Linux distribution.
+Your average Arch-based Linux distribution.

-Blue Wave is Arcb-based BTW.
-Meaning that it uses the 'pacman' package manager! (but i'm sure you'd expect that by now)

 It comes in three editions: Tsunami, Splash, and Flow.